Provided by: systemtap_2.3-1ubuntu1.4_amd64 bug

 imposed.

-Specify the maximum size of the process stack, in bytes.
+Specify the maximum size of files that the process may create, in bytes.
 If nothing is specified,

 no limits are imposed.